Overview

 Description

-Argentine shrimp ( Pleoticus muelleri ) are among the most exclusive and flavorful shrimp Golden Ocean offers.
+Argentine prawns (Pleoticus muelleri) are among the most exclusive and flavorful prawns Golden Ocean offers.
 They are wild-caught in the cold, clear waters of the South Atlantic Ocean, off the coast of Argentina.
-This makes them unique compared to commonly farmed species like Vannamei and Black Tiger shrimp.
-Thanks to their natural diet of plankton and small crustaceans, they develop a rich, sweet flavor and tender texture.
-Combined with their luxurious appearance and sustainable harvest, this is a conscious choice for true gourmets.
+This makes them unique compared to commonly farmed varieties such as the Vannamei and Black Tiger prawn.
+Thanks to their natural diet of plankton and small crustaceans, they develop a rich, sweetish flavor and a tender texture.
+Combined with their luxurious appearance and sustainable sourcing, this is a conscious choice for the true connoisseur.